FluxionNetwork/fluxion/README.md

 #Fluxion is the futur
 Fluxion is based of the the latest programms included aircrack-ng.
+Howevery flux get even faster and faster.
+Now it is approximately twice as fast as linset.
+Fluxion and FLux is based on linset.
+Fluxion is now working on Kali 2 / 2016.
-Some remove interface bugs, for more informaions look at the airmon file Changed from mon0 to wlan0 ~ mon0 ~ wlan0mon
+Lots of bugs get fixed.

 #Flux